gvanem/Dump1090/README.md

 ## Network server features

-By enabling the networking support with `--net`, `dump1090` starts listening for clients connections on port 30002 and 30001 (you can change both ports `net-X-port = Y`.
+By enabling the network support with `--net`, `dump1090` starts listening for clients connections on port 30002 and 30001 (you can change both ports `net-X-port = Y`.
 Look in `dump1090.cfg` for details).